Without resorting to pills or boring podcasts

 Lying awake at night and hitting the snooze button in the morning has been increasingly more common in this modern era.
 From Netflix to Candy Crush, there is an abundance of distractions just waiting to steal your time and attention away from sleep.

 Thankfully, there are tons of free iOS apps and services that can alleviate insomnia, so you don’t have to resort to taking medication or watching YouTube tutorials.
 The main apps and utilities I focus on are Pillow, Sleep Pillow, Alarmy, Mathe, and the iOS utility, Night Mode.

-For the past week, I tried 5 different iOS apps and utilities on 5 different nights and judged my sleep on a scale from 1-10.
+For the past week, I tried 5 different iOS apps and utilities on 5 different nights and judged my sleep on a scale from 1 to 10.
 Here’s what happened.
-This is obviously not a lot of time to properly judge each app, but hopefully it’ll give you a good idea of what to expect.
+This is obviously not a lot of time to properly judge each app, but hopefully, it’ll give you a good idea of what to expect.

 5. Mathe Alarm

 I have come to find that a very important part of being well-rested is waking up correctly.
 Most alarms blast you in a way that makes you dread waking up or play beloved songs to the point of contention, but waking up can be exponentially less annoying with Mathe Alarm Clock.

 When I used Mathe, I was forced to solve a math problem before my alarm would turn off.
 Although it was kind of annoying at first, it proved to be an effective technique for waking up and when I finally turned the alarm off, my mind felt awake in a fun way.